Paintings

 American, born in Argentina

-By 1996 Roberto had a solid style and moved to New York City to show his work.
+By 1996 Roberto had a distinctive style and moved to New York City to show his work.

 Important Collections: